Q. What is the age range for individuals to attend Cedars?

 Q. Can Cedars provide services for people who live out of the area?

 A. Yes.
 Individuals who live outside of the Golden Gate Regional Center service area must work with their local case manager to be referred to Cedars, and the referral must be approved by the Golden Gate Regional Center.
-Those who are paying pri do not need to go through this process are are welcome to explore Cedars.
+Those who are paying privately do not need to go through this process, and are welcome to explore Cedars.

 Q. Do you have group homes and how are individuals selected to be in one home over another?

-A. All Cedars residential services are provided in a group home setting.
-Each home offers a different level of support.
+A. All Cedars residential services are provided in a group home settings, licensed by the State.
+Each home offers a different level of support primarily distinguished by the amount of staff support that is available.
 Individual needs are assessed through the admissions process in order to ensure that the right level of support is offered to the individual.

 Q. Can my family member attend a day program without residing at Cedars?